Are bands and artists still sending CD's in this digital era?

 album as well.

-How often are in the WBZC studio on Saturdays?
+How often are you in the WBZC studios on Saturdays?
 Are

 these programs prerecorded at your home studio or no?